Béarn AOC: History

-Pre-History and Antiquity
+Pre-history and antiquity

 During the Roman colonisation, a vineyard was planted on the hillsides between Salies-de-Béarn and Bellocq village.

 The Middle Ages

 Gaston VII de Montcada, Viscount of Béarn, built a fortress in Bellocq.
 This allowed for the construction of a bastide.
 The new inhabitants of the bastide contributed to the development of the vineyard.
 Crossing the vineyard on the Way of St. James, pilgrims making their way to Galicia or returning from their pilgrimage popularised Béarn wine beyond regional borders.

 Renaissance

 Jeanne d'Albret, mother of Henry IV of France, who was here on her land, particularly appreciated Béarn wine.

-The Modern Period
+The modern period

-In the 17th Century, Béarnais protestants who exiled to Holland and England directed their wine trade to Northern Europe.
+In the 17th century, Béarnais protestants who exiled to Holland and England directed their wine trade to Northern Europe.

 Recent history

 The appellation gained VDQS status in 1951, and then AOC in 1975.
 The Béarn-Bellocq AOC was created in 1991.

 Etymology

 The Béarn AOC takes its name from the former province Béarn, where it is produced.
 Béarn itself is named after the people of the Bénéharnais, who occupied the area in Antiquity.